TradingView Indicator

 • Future phase prediction

-Includes RSI, MACD, Stochastic, OBV, ADX, Bollinger Bands, Ichimoku, Moving Averages, CCI, and Williams %R. Each indicator contributes to the overall score.
-Dual confirmation backgrounds require all 10 to agree.
+Includes RSI, MACD, Stochastic, OBV, ADX, Bollinger Bands, Ichimoku, Moving Averages, CCI, Williams %R and more.
+Each indicator contributes to the overall score.
+Dual confirmation backgrounds require all 10 signals to agree.

 What it provides